 Brampton is located northwest of Toronto, within close proximity to Toronto Pearson International Airport.
 Home to more than 90,000 businesses, the city’s major business clusters include manufacturing, retail and wholesale trade.

 In addition to a well-developed economic base, Brampton residents enjoy a high quality lifestyle.
-It combines big city conveniences with traditional quality of life.
-It is the first city in the GTA and one of only 10 in North America to be designated an International Safe Community by the World Health Organization in 2007.
-Over the years, Brampton has successfully revitalized its flower town heritage to claim the title of Canada’s Flower City.
-Competing with the likes of Aberdeen, Scotland; Prince George, British Columbia; Stockton-on-Tees, England; Strathcona, Alberta; and Toronto, in 2008, Brampton earned the title of International Communities in Bloom.
+It is the first city in the GTA, and one of only 10 in North America, to be designated an International Safe Community by the World Health Organization in 2007.
+Brampton also received the Platinum Youth Friendly Community designation from Play Works, for a third time, highlighting our outstanding commitment to growth and development opportunities for youth.

 Offering more than 9,000 acres of parkland, Brampton is a green city providing access to more than 850 parks, many recreational amenities, open spaces, and trails.

 Maclean’s magazine recognized Brampton as one of Canada’s Best Communities 2021, and Forbes recognized us as one of Canada’s Best Employers for the fifth year in a row

 .
 In addition, S&P Global affirmed the City of Brampton’s Triple ‘A’ rating for 2021, the highest credit rating a municipality can receive, with a stable outlook.